- viral infection

 Autoimmune diseases attack the body itself.
 The body develops auto-antibodies that destroy red blood cells in the case of AIHA.
 The idiopathic form of the disorder is extremely serious.
 It is often life threatening because of its sudden onset.
 Idiopathic autoimmune hemolytic anemia (IAIHA) requires immediate medical attention and hospitalization.

 About half of all cases of AIHA are caused by unknown reasons.
 The disorder is rare.
 It affects about one in every 100,000 people.
 It more commonly affects women.
 It can occur at any point in life and can develop suddenly or gradually (Blood, 2010).
-Idiopathic forms of the disorder are likely to have few obvious symptoms or none at all.
+Idiopathic forms of the disorder are likely to have no obvious causes and patients may present with only abnormal blood test results and no symptoms.

 A person may feel weak and short of breath when he or she develops AIHA.
 In other instances, the condition is chronic and develops over time so symptoms are less obvious.
 In either instance, symptoms may include any or all of the following: